Doctors Test Bacterial Smear After Cesarean Sections To Bolster Babies' Microbiomes

 Hourigan and her colleagues will swab 50 babies to make sure their procedure is safe.
 If it is, they plan to expand the study to 800 babies, who would randomly receive either the bacterial swab or a placebo, throughout the Inova hospital system.

 The results could prove important.
 "We need more data and we need better data," says Silverman, of ACOG.
-"If it shows that there is a clear benefit, then this process can be reevaluated."
+"If it shows that there is a clear benefit, then this process can be re-evaluated."

-The next morning, Vukadinovich, her husband, Nick, 41, and their new daughter, are together in a hospital room.
+The next morning, Vukadinovich, her husband, Nick, 41, and their new daughter are together in a hospital room.

 "I'm good — feeling good today," she says, cradling her baby.